NorskRegnesentral/shapr/cran-comments.md

 ## Downstream dependencies
-There is 1 downstream dependency (PPtreeregViz) of shapr I have also run R CMD check on that and it passed with errors, warnings or notes.
+There is 1 downstream dependency (PPtreeregViz) of shapr I have also run R CMD check on that and it passed without errors, warnings or notes.